 - Choose a Date Range (a custom date range)

-Keep in mind that the date range bounds all the numbers presented in the retention report.
+Keep in mind that the date range bounds all the numbers presented in the retention chart.

 Granularity: This value determines the interval by which we view how often a person completes the return event, either by Hour, Day, Week, or Month.
 By default, this value is set to Week.
 A week or month refers to 7 days or 30 days, rather than a calendar week or a calendar month.

-For this example, we will make a Session to Session retention report, grouped by the Date of First Event.
+For this example, we will make a Session to Session retention chart, grouped by the Date of First Event.

 Curious what the icons in the top-right of your retention report are for?
 Hover over each one for the icon title or visit the Analysis Tools section of our Icon Glossary to learn more.